tryan225/consul/website/source/docs/platform/k8s/helm.html.md

         * <a name="v-global-gossipencryption-secretkey" href="#v-global-gossipencryption-secretkey">`secretKey`</a> (`string: ""`) - The key within the Kubernetes secret that holds the gossip encryption key.

-  * <a name="v-global-enableconsulnamespaces" href="#v-global-enableconsulnamespaces">`enableConsulNamespaces`</a> (`boolean: false`) - [Enterprise Only] `enableConsulNamespaces` indicates that you are running Consul Enterprise v1.7+ with a valid Consul Enterprise license and would like to make use of configuration beyond registering everything into the `default` Consul namespace.
+  * <a name="v-global-enableconsulnamespaces" href="#v-global-enableconsulnamespaces">`enableConsulNamespaces`</a> (`boolean: false`) <span class="label-enterprise">Enterprise</span> - `enableConsulNamespaces` indicates that you are running Consul Enterprise v1.7+ with a valid Consul Enterprise license and would like to make use of configuration beyond registering everything into the `default` Consul namespace.
 Requires consul-k8s v0.12+.
 Additional configuration options are found in the `consulNamespaces` section of both the catalog sync and connect injector.

   * <a name="v-global-bootstrapacls" href="#v-global-bootstrapacls">`bootstrapACLs`</a> (`boolean: false`) - Automatically create and assign ACL tokens within the Consul cluster.
 This requires servers to be running inside Kubernetes.
 Additionally requires Consul >= 1.4 and consul-k8s >= 0.8.0.

   * <a name="v-global-tls" href="#v-global-tls">`tls`</a> - Enables TLS [encryption](https://learn.hashicorp.com/consul/security-networking/agent-encryption) across the cluster to verify authenticity of the Consul servers and clients.
 Requires Consul v1.4.1+ and consul-k8s v0.16.2+